• Skip to primary navigation

-Most Australians would say they belong to a faith and have spiritual beliefs.
+Most Australians would say they belong to a faith and have spiritual belief – but some may say they are really disillusioned with their faith.

 Faith can Change

-Becoming disillusioned with your faith can happen when a traumatic event occurs like the death of a loved one, when you feel marginalised, when leaders change things.
+Becoming disillusioned with your faith can happen when a traumatic event occurs like the death of a loved one when you feel marginalised when leaders change things.
 Often church goers will not realise that they idolise the church leaders, and this places pressure on those people to be perfect.
-Pressure and stress leaves leaders with less choices in ways to cope, due to their fears of being caught out failing.
+Pressure and stress leave leaders with fewer choices in ways to cope, due to their fears of being caught out failing.
 It is much easier to feel that your leaders let you down when you believe there is a perfect way to do things.
 Many people believe their way is the correct way.
-Unfortunately there is no such thing as a perfectly correct way to do most things.
+Unfortunately, there is no such thing as a perfectly correct way to do most things.

 Are your Ideals Realistic?